-Dr. Lyon’s Calming Aid Soft Chews, for example, are formulated with melatonin and designed to help relax pups naturally without sedating them.
+PetHonesty's Hemp Calming Soft Chews, for example, boast a combination of ingredients, like organic hemp powder and oil, chamomile, ginger and valerian root, that, together help relax pups.
 (Just be sure to talk to your vet before beginning any new supplements.)
 Calming diffusers, such as the Adaptil Dog Diffuser and Feliway 30 Day Starter Kit, are another option to consider.
 These are made to release special dog- and cat-appeasing pheromones to help pets feel safe and secure.

 Meanwhile, Thundershirts are designed to hug your pet with gentle, constant pressure to potentially calm fear and anxiety.
 There are versions for both dogs and cats, so all of your furry family members can reap the benefits.